Dnyan-iitm/TDS-Project1/README.md

 - Data collected using GitHub API and scraped using the python.

 ## Observations
-- most watchers are for typescript and javascript.
+- Most watchers are for typescript and javascript.
+-